JosiahNonum/SpaceTrader/README.md

-This is to trigger a thing for a thing.
+This is to trigger a thing for a thing. ignore.